cartpauj/mingle-forum/readme.txt

 * Fixed bug preventing Moderators from being able to make topics sticky/closed
 * Fixed some CSS in the default theme
 * Fixed bugs preventing users with PHP 4 from using the forum
-* Updated forum time to work with the users Wordpress settings instead of using GMT, this change doens't effect existing posts but all new posts will have the corrected time.
+* Updated forum time to work with the users WordPress settings instead of using GMT, this change doens't effect existing posts but all new posts will have the corrected time.
 * Updated the way emails are sent out, now much more info is sent in HTML format instead of plain text
 * Added spacing around smilie inserts to prevent them from not showing up properly
 * Added Traditional Chinese translation (Big thanks to [Jackie Yeh](http://givelove.tellustek.com))